principia-ai/WriteHERE/README.md

 ## Real-time Task Visualization

-The system features real-time visualization of the task execution process.
-As the agent works on generating content, you can see:
+When using the visualization interface, you can see the task execution process in real-time.
+As the agent works on generating content, you can observe:

 1. The hierarchical decomposition of tasks
 2. Which tasks are currently being worked on
 3. The status of each task (ready, in progress, completed)
 4. The type of each task (retrieval, reasoning, composition)

-This visualization gives you insight into the agent's "thinking process" and helps you understand how complex writing tasks are broken down and solved step by step.
+This visualization provides insight into the agent's "thinking process" and helps you understand how complex writing tasks are broken down and solved step by step.

-To view the task execution in real-time, simply start a generation job and watch the task list update automatically as the agent works.

 ## Contributing